barretrobbins/configure-ad/README.md

 <img src="https://i.imgur.com/Ilp9boK.png" height="70%" width="70%" alt="client-1 creation"/>
 </p>
 <p>
-6. Now let's create some non-Admin employees using the admin account.
+6. Next, create some non-Admin employees using the admin account.
 Once done, create a new VM in Azure with windows 10 as the operating system.
 Make sure the VM is in the same resource group and Vnet as DC-1.
 Name the VM client-1.
 Once the VM is created, in Azure, set Client-1's DNS settings to DC-1's Private IP address.
 Go to client-1's network interface settings, click "DNS Severs", click custom, then enter DC-1's private IP.
 </p>
 <br />